-It mainly encompasses theme of isolation and alienation.
+It mainly encompasses themes of isolation and alienation.
 Gregor’s transformation into a bug isolates him from his family and society, as he can no longer communicate or interact with them in the same way as before.
 This isolation is further compounded by the fact that Gregor’s family cannot understand or accept his transformation, and they eventually become repulsed by his presence.

-Another highlight is responsibility and the role of the individual within society.
+Another highlight is the responsibility and the role of the individual within society.
 Before his transformation, Gregor was the sole breadwinner for his family, and he took this responsibility very seriously.
 However, after his transformation, he cannot fulfill this role and provide for his family, leading to guilt and inadequacy.
 This theme is also reflected in how Gregor’s family treats him after his transformation.
-They initially try to care for him and make accommodations for his new form.
+They initially try to care for him and accommodate his new form.
 Still, as time passes and their financial struggles increase, they become more and more resentful of Gregor’s inability to contribute.

-Image: The Metamorphosis.
-Edward Watson, a principal dancer with the Royal Ballet, plays Gregor Samsa and Corey Annand plays his sister, Grete, in this adaptation of the Franz Kafka novella at the Joyce Theater.
+Photo: Edward Watson, a principal dancer with the Royal Ballet, plays Gregor Samsa and Corey Annand plays his sister, Grete, in this adaptation of the Franz Kafka novella at the Joyce Theater.
 Credit: Paula Lobo for The New York Times.

 One of the most poignant moments in “Metamorphosis” for me was when Gregor’s sister, Grete, transforms from being a compassionate and caring sister to being disgusted and resentful of Gregor.
 This transformation mirrors Gregor’s own transformation and highlights the impact his transformation has had on his relationship with his family.
-It also highlights how society can reject and ostracize those who are different or unable to fulfill their expected roles.
+It also highlights how society can reject and ostracize those different or unable to fulfill their expected roles.